-- 1. SoCalGas and SDG&E's Preliminary Construction Cost Estimate (confidential): SoCalGas and SDG&E's preliminary estimate for construction was - 2.
-Construction Contractor's Target Price Estimate (confidential): The Construction Contractor cost estimate was which was so that than SoCalGas and SDG&E's preliminary cost estimate for construction.
+1. SoCalGas and SDG&E's Preliminary Construction Cost Estimate (confidential): SoCalGas and SDG&E's preliminary estimate for construction was ^ Our deviction Control to via Tournet Dries Fating to Vandiday (Inf.
+The Construction

+2. Construction Contractor's Target Price Estimate (confidential): The Construction Contractor cost estimate was which was social soc